Skip to main content

 Process

-Q: How can I / my team prepare for the upgrade
+Q: How can I / my team prepare for the upgrade?

 Start by identifying all direct ODS, Admin, and Security database integrations in your environment: